craftzing/node-akeneo-api/README.md

 Note: not all endpoints are implements.
 Mostly only the GET are available.
 YMMV

-## Features
+## 🔥 Features

-- Easy typed access to your Akeneo environment
+- Easy typed access to your Akeneo environment via Typescript
 - Built in token handling
 - Helper function to get all products or product models easily

-## Supported Environments
+## ⚒️ Requirements

 - node.js ([LTS](https://nodejs.org/en/about/releases/))

-## Installation
+## 🧙 Installation

 Using npm: